consumer-reports-digital-lab/data-rights-protocol-cert/pip-conformance-test.md

 > True if the End-User's phone number has been verified; otherwise false.
 When this Claim Value is true, this means that the OP took affirmative steps to ensure that this phone number was controlled by the End-User at the time the verification was performed.
 The means by which a phone number is verified is context-specific, and dependent upon the trust framework or contractual agreements within which the parties are operating.
 When true, the phone<sub>number</sub> Claim MUST be in E.164 format and any extensions MUST be represented in RFC 3966 format.

 And thus spoke, the question is our "what is our trust framework or contractual agreements?".
-This is work for the [governance documentation](../governance.md) to cover.
+This is work for the [System Rules]() to cover.